 III) Martindale Directory

 This directory gives basic information about the practice areas of a firm as well as biographical information about its attorneys.
-Martindale is a division of Lexis, but you do not need to log in to Lexis to use it.
-It is free and available to the public.
+Martindale is free and available to the public.
 You can do searches in Martindale by law firm or attorney, geography, practice area, and law school attended.

 IV) Lexis and Westlaw

 Search the Lexis or Westlaw databases to find the most recent cases in which the employer has been involved.
-We recommend using this research technique particularly in preparation for call-back interviews.
+We recommend using this research technique particularly in preparation for callback interviews.
 You should also check the news service for both Lexis and Westlaw, which enables you to search various legal and local publications for information about the employer and about the person who will be interviewing for the employer.
-You can find interview prep tips and learn how to use Lexis Advance platforms to research law firms, attorneys, and alumni here.
 This research will provide you with insight into the issues the firm is currently facing and the professional background of a particular interviewer.
-These issues may have an impact on the outcome of your interview.

 Chicago-Kent has alumni at both the associate and partner levels at most large firms in Chicago, and many outside of Chicago.
 To find them and contact them: